 Florida is a no-fault state which means generally, you cannot sue your employer for an accident at work.
 The workers’ compensation insurance shields the employer from personal injury claims by employees.
 Think of it as a kind of trade-off where employees exchange their right to sue employers for the right to receive compensation for loss of wages and medical care, regardless of the party who was at fault.
 There are some exceptions.

-Give a call at (954) 448-7355 to experienced Clearwater workers compensation attorneys at Florida Lawyers 360 to know more about your rights.
+Give a call at (786) 249-7999 to experienced Clearwater workers compensation attorney at Florida Lawyers 360 to know more about your rights.

 Can An Independent Contractor File A Workers Compensation Claim?